Probabilistic graphical models (PGMs) represent the world in a simple way that humans can understand better.

 PGMs have numerous applications in social and behavioral sciences, life sciences, economics, computer science, and many more fields.

-In this introductory course, I briefly introduce two types of graphical models: undirected (Markov random fields) and directed (Bayesian networks).
+In this introductory course, two types of graphical models are briefly introduced: undirected (Markov random fields) and directed (Bayesian networks).
 I will discuss how we can apply these models to estimate the dependencies between variables of interest in the form of a network.
 We will review excellent real-world examples and exercises (using R) to reinforce learning.

 This course will open a new door for you and enable you to see the dependencies from a network point of view, which is much more comprehensive.

-In this one-day course, first, probabilistic graphical models (PGMs) will be introduced in general along with some applications of PGMs in real life.
+In this one-day course, first of all, probabilistic graphical models (PGMs) will be introduced in general along with some applications of PGMs in real life.
 We will clarify what we mean by edges and nodes in PGMs.
-Then, we will explain the concept of (conditional) dependency and independency and how edges and lack of edges can be interpreted based on these concepts.
-Thereafter some terminologies used in PGMs will be introduced.
+Then, the concept of (conditional) dependency and independency will be looked into, including how edges and lack of edges can be interpreted based on these concepts.
+Then some terminologies used in PGMs will be introduced.

-Then we will talk about various types of PGMs, namely Markov random fields (MRFs) and Bayesian networks (BNs).
+After that various types of PGMs, namely Markov random fields (MRFs) and Bayesian networks (BNs) will be presented.

 Please note that R and RStudio should be installed on your own laptop in advance.
 The software is available online.